 The fourth track on the album “Hope” is one of the few songs on the album that has an optimistic point of view.
 The song features Colombian-Canadian singer Tei Shi and a surprisingly vulnerable and reflective Puff Daddy.
 “Jewelry” begins with Janet Mock discussing the image of feeling unwelcome yet persevering through it.
 “We were not ever welcomed in; we were not invited.
 Yet we walk in, and we show all the way up.”
 The song is a moment of pride and confidence.
 “Jewelry” celebrates the idea of accepting one’s identity and embracing it.
 “Charcoal Baby” boasts an up-tempo and catchy guitar-lead melody.
 The song title references blackface performers during the 19th-century who used charcoal to darken their faces.
 The track revolves around never wanting to be the outsider.
 Hynes views himself as someone who can appear as both repulsive and beautiful, a theme that’s central to Negro Swan’s core.

 “Chewing Gum” the album’s ninth track features a moody 80’s pop groove and eerie snares.
 Hynes stated the song was an insane metaphor for the sense of exhaustion that comes with constant outrage.
 The song takes an interesting turn when A$AP Rocky delivers a verse that mainly centers around lust and sex.
 The song enters a third and final part where Project Pat gives us a rugged and woozy outro.
 “Chewing Gum” is what makes Negro Swan so brilliant but also confusing.
 The abstract and disjointed ideas on “Chewing Gum” and throughout the entirety of the album may frustrate the average listener.
 Those who can respect the various aesthetic will not be bothered by the album's constant shifts in sound.
 “Dagenham Dream” is a gloomy and heartbreaking track that details Hynes’ earliest memories of growing up in the rough East London neighborhood of Dagenham.
-It is without a doubt the album’s emotional apex and most depressing listen.
+It is without a doubt the album’s emotional apex and most depressing listen that has definitely stuck in Hyne's psyche.
 Hyne’s reflective lyrics detail a great deal of pain and trauma not only through physical violence but having to act like everyone else to fit in.
 The song perfectly transitions into Janet Mock discussing her struggles of wanting to belong while simultaneously being her true self.

 The thirteenth track “Runnin” features singer Georgia Anne Muldrow.
 Her performance is remarkably dominant and impressive.
 Hynes’ verse touches on loneliness and loss whereas Muldrow’s counters this as she sings of hope and recovery.
 Hynes explained that when he initially began to write “Runnin’,” he was stuck in a dark place.
 It was Muldrow’s contributions that gave the song a new meaning.
 The closing track “Smoke” also takes on a more optimistic tone.
 “Smoke” centers around the idea of stepping out of the darkness and into the light.
 “The sun comes in/My heart fulfills within.” sings Hynes during the refrain.
 The song is stripped-back and simple as it only features Hynes’s vocals and acoustic guitar.
 Despite all the pain that Hynes expresses in several of the tracks throughout Negro Swan, “Smoke” communicates that we can all overcome adversity.